You know, Snirdly just had an interesting observation.

 Do you think they would hear a word I said?

-Or they would take that as a giant insult.
+They would take that as a giant insult.

-They wouldn't be, we've lost these people.
+They wouldn't be, we've lost these people by design.

-By design, this is the point of the creation of a welfare state, even among the working.
+This is the point of the creation of a welfare state, even among the working.

-It's all about an attitude, it's all about a mentality.
+It's all about a mentality.

-It's all about rage and grievance and anger, rooted in a systemic unfairness.
+It's all about rage and grievance and anger rooted in a systemic unfairness.

 Damn right they have.

-Screw it us, that's how they made mistakes.
+That's how they made mistakes.

 I didn't want to play them, and now I don't have to.